This day in age, “Fitness” and how to look and feel the way you want can get a little confusing…

 Your best option will be a low-temperature processed hydrolyzed whey protein isolate.
 Phormula-1 is a low-temperature processed hydrolyzed whey protein isolate whose protein peptides are 100% hydrolyzed.
 This can be much more efficient for recovery and your results than eating a bunch of protein.

 Why?
 Great question.
 When a protein is hydrolyzed, natural digestive enzymes are added to it during manufacturing that takes the long protein chains and splits them down into smaller pieces.

 This essentially pre-digests the protein so that when you drink it, your body doesn’t have to do much to it … and it can quickly get it where it is needed: Your muscles!

-By using Phormula-1 with ignition immediately after your workout you take advantage of the digestion rate of both products as they work together to give your body exactly what it needs post-workout.
+By using Phormula-1 with ignition immediately after your workout, you take advantage of the digestion rate of both products, as they work together to give your body exactly what it needs as quickly as possible post-workout.

-But, because it will help your body recover properly and faster, you will retain more lean muscle tissue which will help you burn more calories and fat for longer which will help to speed up your fat loss results!
+But, because it can help your body recover properly and faster, you can set yourself up to retain more lean muscle tissue ... which will help you burn more calories and fat for longer, and ultimately help to speed up your fat loss results!

-Plus, you will just feel a heck of a lot better after you drink Phormula-1 and Ignition post-workout since your body will actually have what it needs to recover!
+Plus, you will just feel a heck of a lot better after you drink Phormula-1 and Ignition post-workout, since your body will actually have what it needs to recover properly and quickly!

 If you have questions about your fat loss plan, please feel free to contact us here at 1st Phorm Headquarters, where one of our NASM Certified Personal Trainers and NASM Certified Fitness Nutrition Specialists can help you out… for FREE!

 You can email us HERE or give us a call at 1-800-409-9732 Monday thru Friday, 6 am to 10 pm CDT.